btrfs/btrfs-dev-docs/relocation.md

 extent, drop the extent cache for that range of the inode, and set the new bytenr location, adding a reference for the inode and dropping the reference to the old bytenr that the file extent previously pointed at.

+## The mechanics of relocating

+There are a few mechanical steps to relocating a block group.

+1. Mark the block group read only.
+This is needed to make sure nobody tries to make allocations from this block group.
+2. Create the `reloc_inode`.
+3. Commit the transaction.
+Now that the block group is read only we can commit the transaction and be sure the commit roots are consistent with the latest changes to the block group.
+4. Relocate the blocks in the block group.
+This is slightly different for metadata versus data block groups.
+  a.
+For data, we use both the `MOVE_DATA_EXTENTS` and `UPDATE_DATA_PTRS` stages
+     of the relocation, as described above in the `reloc_inode` section.
+The first stage simply copies the data to it's new location.
+The second stage is `UPDATE_DATA_PTRS` and behaves essentially the same way as metadata relocation, except we're updating the leaf's with the new location of the data.
+  b.
+For metadata, we simply find any blocks and relocate them out of the block
+     group, and we then go back and update the parents of the relocated blocks to point at the newest block.
+This is done